samiamlabs/minireach_docs/source/api_overview.rst

  * ``angular.z`` specifies the robot's turning velocity

-User applications will typically not connect directly to `base_controller/command`, but rather to `cmd_vel`.
-A multiplexer is always running between `teleop_vel` and `cmd_vel`.
+User applications will typically not connect directly to `base_controller/command`, but rather to `cmd_vel` or `nav_vel`.
+A multiplexer is always running between `teleop_vel` and `cmd_vel` and a few other topics.
 Whenever the deadman on the robot controller is held, `teleop_vel` will override `cmd_vel`.
-The advantage of having your application publish to `cmd_vel` rather than directly to `base_controller/command` is that you can override bad commands by simply pressing the deadman on the robot controller.
+The advantage of having your application publish to `nav_vel` rather than directly to `base_controller/command` is that you can override bad commands by simply pressing the deadman on the robot controller.

-The system implements a speed reduction when in the proximity of obstacles.
-When this system is active, the truck will not be able to drive into obstacles that are detected by the laser scanners and limit the speed close to obstacles.
+The truck has support for speed reduction when in the proximity of obstacles.
+When this system is active, the truck will not be able to drive into obstacles that are detected by the laser scanners.
+Is will also limit the maximum allowed speed close to obstacles.
 This prevents the truck from picking upp pallets, so it has to be deactivated during pallet handling.